He nearly died of covid, then apologized to hospital staff for not being vaccinated: ‘It all could’ve been avoided’

 “I deeply regret not making the decision to get vaccinated,” he told one of his doctors.

 Soliz, an artist, had opted against getting a coronavirus vaccine when they became widely available to anyone over the age of 16 earlier this year.
-At least 223 million people in the U.S. have received at least one vaccine dose, according to The Post’s tracker.
+At least 223 million people in the United States have received at least one vaccine dose, according to The Post’s tracker.
 Health experts stress that the vaccines are not only safe, but also protect people from severe illness during the pandemic that has killed more than 5 million globally.

 Still, Soliz said he was confused by conflicting information.
 He’d see one thing in the news, he said, only to have it negated by something he saw on social media or heard in the grocery store checkout line.